shielamms/half-full-stack/nlp/_posts/2021-10-31-diplomacy-lie-detector.md

 ## Validation and Evaluation
 Recall that we have three files: *train.jsonl*, *validation.jsonl*, and *test.jsonl*.
-For the validation and testing, we just do the same pre-processing (data cleaning) steps above, vectorize the messages, and skip the oversampling step.
+For the validation and testing, we just do the same pre-processing (data cleaning) steps above, vectorize the messages, and skip the oversampling step, which is only needed in training.
 We then pass the vectorized messages of the validation set to the classifier's `predict()` function, which returns either 1 (truth) or 0 (lie).

 ```python
 # file: "main.py"